-I am currently evaluating all options, but hopefully I'll be able to travel abroad to further my creative and academic studies as a PhD student.
+I am currently evaluating all options, but hopefully, I'll be able to travel abroad to further my creative and academic studies as a PhD student.

 What has the support been like?

-Each university has its own qualities, but I believe Glyndwr’s' is the one to one relationship between teaches and students.
+Each university has its own qualities, but I believe Glyndwr’s' is the one to one relationship between teachers and students.
 We could never have the same amount of time dedicated to us individually in a larger university.